Loading...

 Site and Shift Details

-This section ties each sign-in to a specific day, location, and work window so the record is usable later.
+This section anchors the submission to a specific day, location, and arrival window so the record is usable later.

 • Site Name (required)